huntforhomesaz/cleanout2closing-site/content/geo/az-green-valley-out-of-state-owner-help.md

 - Tell me where you live, where the house is in Green Valley, and who is legally in charge.
 - Share a short description of the property and your biggest worry about it right now.
-- Ask for a simple, staged plan from â€œas-isâ€ to â€œclosed.â€
+- Ask for a simple, staged plan from "as-is" to "closed."

 You can start that conversation on the [/contact](/contact) page.
 I will follow up and help you decide whether I am the right fit and what a realistic, low-stress path forward looks like for your Green Valley property.